boiniraj/Insurance-System-for-Health/README.md

 - **Medicaid**: A health insurance plan for citizens with limited income and resources.
 - **Medicare**: Health insurance for citizens over 65 years old.
 - **QHP**: A commercial health insurance plan that citizens can purchase.

+## Microservices Architecture
+1. **Config Server**: Centralized configuration management for microservices.
+2. **Eureka Server**: Service registry for discovering and registering microservices.
+3. **API Gateway**: Manages routing for microservices, providing a unified entry point for clients.
+4. **Admin Server**: Monitors and manages the various microservices, including health checks and application status.

 ## Modules
 1. **Administration Module (Admin)**